Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Observations Simulations

 \section{Observations \& Simulations}

-As a primary source we used burst analyses from the Multi-INstrument Burst ARchive \cite[MINBAR;][]{minbar}, which includes analyses of all bursts observed with the {\it RXTE}\/ Proportional Counter Array (PCA), {\it BeppoSAX} Wide-Field Camera (WFC) and the {\it INTEGRAL}\/ Joint European Monitor for X-rays (JEM-X) through to 2012 January.
+As a primary source we used burst analyses from the Multi-INstrument Burst ARchive \cite[MINBAR;][]{minbar}, which includes analyses of all bursts observed with the {\it RXTE}\/ Proportional Counter Array (PCA), {\it BeppoSAX}/WFC and the {\it INTEGRAL}\/ Joint European Monitor for X-rays (JEM-X) through to 2012 January.
 Where necessary, we augmented these data with additional burst and persistent flux measurements observed with instruments not contributing to that sample.

-The burst measurements comprised the start time, typically measured as the time that the burst flux first exceeded 25\% of the maximum reached during the burst.
-The burst fluence $E_b$ is calculated from time-resolved spectroscopy covering the burst.
-The $\alpha$-value, where used, is calculated as
+The burst measurements { include} the start time, typically measured as the time that the burst flux first exceeded 25\% of the maximum reached during the burst.
+The burst fluence $E_b$ is calculated from time-resolved spectroscopy covering the burst, { integrating a decay model into the tail where required to ensure complete coverage.} The $\alpha$-value, where used, is calculated as

-where $F_{p,i}$ is the average persistent flux over the interval from the previous burst, $\Delta t$, $E_{b,i}$ is the fluence of burst $i$, and $c_{\rm bol}$ is the bolometric correction required for the flux, which is usually measured in a restricted energy band (3--25~keV for the instruments contributing to MINBAR).
+where $F_{p,i}$ is the average persistent flux over the interval from the previous burst, $E_{b,i}$ is the fluence of burst $i$, and $c_{\rm bol}$ is the bolometric correction required for the flux, which is usually measured in a restricted energy band (3--25~keV for the instruments contributing to MINBAR). { The burst recurrence time $\Delta t_i$ is a key parameter for determining $\alpha_i$, but it may not always be possible to determine unambiguously from observations alone.
+The largest uncertainties arise due to the possibility of bursts occurring during data gaps; such missed bursts may also bias the persistent flux measurement over the interval (see also \S\ref{sec:sim}).}

 In order to verify the new version of the code against the old, we re-analysed the bursts from the 2002 outburst of \ssax\ as well as the 2011 outburst of \sigr, as described below.